-Apulian focaccia or Focaccia Barese is a focaccia typical of Puglia region, South of Italy.
+Apulian Focaccia, Focaccia Pugliese or Focaccia Barese in Italian, is a focaccia typical of Puglia region, South of Italy.

-Its dough is soft and pliable with a special consistency achieved through the use of durum-wheat semolina flour and potato in the dough.
+Its dough is soft and pliable with a special consistency achieved through the use of durum-wheat semolina flour and a boiled mashed potato in the dough.

 It’s usually garnished with cherry tomatoes, oregano and black olives.

 Serves: 6 | Preparation : 30 mins + 2 h to rise | Cooking : about 25 to 30 mins

 - Italian 00 flour (or All Purpose Flour / Plain Flour ) : 300 g

 - Lukewarm water: 300 ml (100 ml to use to dissolve the yeast)